darshan1624/django_proj/README.md

 13) created a dismissible prompt using bootstarp to show error/success/warning/info prompts.
     Used django message templates.
 14) Active(highlight) tab from breadcrumb when pressed.
+15) Created a Home page (for home app) and blogHome (for blogapp).
+    Created a model Post which will store blog data.
+Register model in settings.py Ftech data from db to Home and blogHome page.